OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 Database Maintenance
 ====================

 OpenNebula persists the state of the cloud into the selected :ref:`SQL database <database_setup>`.
 The database should be monitored and tuned for the best performance by cloud administrators following the best practices of the particular database product.
-In this guide, we provide a few tips on how to optimize database for OpenNebula and thoroughly describe OpenNebula database maintenance tool ``onedb``, which simplifies the most common database operations - backups and restores, version upgrades, or consistency checks.
+In this guide, we provide a few tips on how to optimize database for OpenNebula and thoroughly describe OpenNebula's database maintenance tool ``onedb``, which simplifies the most common database operations - backups and restores, version upgrades, or consistency checks.

 .. _mysql_maintenance:

 Optimize Database
 =================

-Depending on the environment, following tasks should be considered to execute periodically for an optimal database performance:
+Depending on the environment, you should consider periodically executing the following tasks for an optimal database performance:

 MySQL/MariaDB FTS Index
 -----------------------